egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

     username@hostname
 ```

-Notes: This blocks the public key or certificate from being used system-wide
+Notes: This blocks the public key or certificate system-wide.

-* Public-keys are more ideal as they are smaller and block both public-key in addition to certificate authentication
+* Public-keys are ideal as they are smaller and block both public-key along with certificate authentication
 * Certificates work fine here too, but do not block the public-key should it be in an `authorized_keys` file

 ```